Looking for a CV template?

 - Professional Memberships

-Here is an example of a good CV.
+Here is a good CV example.
 Let us guide you through the steps to make a skills CV.

-- Make sure your name and heading is in sizes between 14 - 16 pts and your body is in sizes between 10 - 12 pts
+- Make sure your name and heading are in sizes between 14 - 16 pts and your body is in sizes between 10 - 12 pts.

-- If you're posting your CV, go with single side printing on a white A4 paper
+- If you're posting your CV, go with single-side printing on white A4 paper.

 CV Template Writing & Tips: